-Over the past couple of Years there has been a real thrust in the importance of text as a tool for learning science.
-Pupils will be given opportunities to explore science texts.
-They will encounter many different types of texts through reading, shared reading and the use of active reading strategies.
-There are a huge number of books that can now be integrated into the science curriculum allowing pupils an even greater variety of useful text sources to enhance their learning and understanding.
+Over the past couple of years there has been a real thrust in the importance of text as a tool for learning Science.
+Pupils are given opportunities to explore Science texts.
+They will encounter many types of texts through individual reading, shared reading and the use of active reading strategies.
+There are a huge number of books that can now be integrated into the Science curriculum, allowing pupils an even greater variety of useful text sources to enhance their learning and understanding.

-Talking is really important in science as discussions can create the opportunities for different ways of approaching an experiment.
+Talking is so important in Science as discussions can create the opportunities for different ways of approaching an experiment.
 This can take the form of whole class and small groups or even paired discussion.